 - Spray the grill grates with cooking oil spray.

-- Grill for 2 minutes to sear.
-Then flip the steak and grill 2 minutes more on the other side.
+- Grill the first side for 1 minute to sear.
+Then flip the steak and grill 1 minute on the other side.

-- Remove to a cutting board and let the steak rest covered for 5 minutes (this is so the juices retreat into the meat)
+- Remove to a cutting board and let the steak rest covered with aluminum foil for 5 minutes (this is so the juices retreat into the meat).

-- 10. Slice thinly across the grain and serve.
+- Slice thinly against the grain to serve.

-- You can also marinate the flank steak in a large ziptop bag instead of a bowl.
+- *You can also marinate flank steak in a large zip-top bag instead of a bowl.

-- Flank steak is best cooked medium rare to medium; measure with an instant-read thermometer: 125°F (52°C) for rare, 130°F (54°C) for medium rare and 140°F (63°C) for medium.
+- ***Flank steak is best cooked medium-rare to medium; measure with an instant-read thermometer: remove from heat at 125°F (52°C) for rare, 130°F (54°C) for medium-rare and 140°F (63°C) for medium.
 The temperature will rise several more degrees while resting.

-- Avoid piercing/cutting into the steak while cooking, as the juices will escape causing the meat to dry out.
+- Avoid piercing/cutting into the steak during cooking, as juices will escape making the meat drier.